Join other beer lovers on San Francisco's Pier 35 for Oktoberfest by the Bay. This annual Munich tradition features

-The two best places to stay in SF during Oktoberfest by the Bay are Union Square and downtown SF.
-Both offer a variety of options from budget friendly two-star hotels to high-end luxury suites.
+The two best places to stay in SF during Oktoberfest by the Bay are Fisherman's Wharf, Union Square and downtown SF.
+All three offer a variety of options from budget friendly two-star hotels to high-end luxury suites.

 I also recommend checking out the discounts offered on TripAdvisor.com.
 At anytime, you will find a few ways to save on your stay.
 Click here to check out their current deals for this weekend.

 This month in San Francisco is full of fun, colorful events.
 Here are just a few others I think you will enjoy checking out.

 A Taste of Greece: Enjoy Greek food, wine, and music at this year's A Taste of Greece.
 This annual event is at the Annunciation Cathedral in SF's Mission District.
 Stop by Friday, Saturday, or Sunday.